CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 2.2.2.0.sec=increases

-2.2.2.1.sec=the interest rate or yield, including by increasing the “applicable margin” or similar component of the interest rate or by modifying the method of computing interest, or
+2.2.2.1.sec=the interest rate or yield, including by increasing the “applicable margin&rdquo; or similar component of the interest rate or by modifying the method of computing interest, or

 2.2.2.2.0.sec=a letter of credit, commitment, facility, utilization, or similar fee so that the combined interest rate and fees are increased by more than [_____]% per annum in the aggregate [at any level of pricing], but excluding increases resulting from

 2.2.2.2.1.sec=increases in an underlying reference rate not caused by a modification or Refinancing of such Obligations,

-2.2.2.2.2.sec=accrual of interest at the “default rate” defined in the loan documents at the date hereof or, for a Refinancing, a rate that corresponds to the default rate, or
+2.2.2.2.2.sec=accrual of interest at the “default rate&rdquo; defined in the loan documents at the date hereof or, for a Refinancing, a rate that corresponds to the default rate, or

 2.2.2.2.3.sec=application of a pricing grid set forth in the loan documents at the date hereof;